 Extend on-premises data solutions to the cloud

 When organizations move workloads and data to the cloud, their on-premises datacenters often continue to play an important role.
 The term hybrid cloud refers to a combination of public cloud and on-premises datacenters, to create an integrated IT environment that spans both.
-Some organizations use hybrid cloud as a path to migrate their entire datacenter to the cloud over time.
+Some organizations use a hybrid cloud as a path to migrate their entire datacenter to the cloud over time.
 Other organizations use cloud services to extend their existing on-premises infrastructure.

-This article describes some considerations and best practices for managing data in a hybrid cloud solution,
+This article describes some considerations and best practices for managing data in a hybrid cloud solution.

 When to use a hybrid solution